useless-tools/pixelate/README.rst

 Make your photos even worse.
 But it's like pixel art.

 Works with Python ≥ 3.2.
+Use version 0.4 for Python 2.* projects.

 Installation
 ------------